 - MRSA is one of the most prevalent micro-organisms involved with healthcare-associated infections.
 It is usually confined to hospitals and in particular to vulnerable or debilitated patients; the presence of central venous catheters, sputum suction and hospital stays longer than 30 days are particular risks.

 - Some nursing homes have experienced problems with MRSA.

-- MRSA does not pose a risk to hospital staff (unless they are suffering from a debilitating disease) or to family members of an affected patient or to their close social or work contacts.
+- MRSA does not pose a risk to hospital staff (unless they have a debilitating disease) or to family members of an affected patient or to their close social or work contacts.

 - Critical or chronic illness, if also elderly or debilitated.